aimms/user-guide/aimms-ide/COPT/MIP/COPT_MIP_-_Pool_size.rst

-This option determines how many MIP solutions are stored in the :ref:`COPT_Solution_Pool` .
+This option determines how many MIP solutions are stored in the :ref:`option-COPT-solution_pool` .